Join Us & Get Wine 101 Course 75% Off

 The Wines of Priorat

-Priorat isn’t exactly new to winemaking.
 The region has a record for winemaking since the creation of the Cartoixa d’Escaladei Priory in 1163 (Escaladei means “ladder to god” in Latin).
-Carthusian monks who had learned vineyard techniques in Provence, France tended the land in Priorat for nearly 700 years until in 1835, when lands were claimed by the state and redistributed.
-By this time, Priorat was large and well known for winemaking (with somewhere close to 12,350 acres/5000 hectares of vineyards).
-Then, in the late 1800s, phylloxera hit the region and devastated the vines, causing the region to collapse and depopulate.
-While the government had made Priorat an official D.O.
-(Spanish official wine appellation) in 1954 it wasn’t until 1989 (with less than 1500 acres of vineyards), that things started to change.
+Carthusian monks who had learned vineyard techniques in Provence, France, tended the land in Priorat for nearly 700 years until 1835, when lands were claimed by the state and redistributed.
+By then, Priorat had grown to nearly 12,350 acres (5,000 hectares) of vineyards and earned a reputation for winemaking.

 The Wines of Priorat

-The wine blend of red wine from Priorat, Spain is Grenache Carignan, Cabernet Sauvignon, Syrah and Merlot
+The wine blend of red wine from Priorat, Spain is Grenache, Carignan, Cabernet Sauvignon, Syrah and Merlot

 Taste of Priorat Wines